shegzee/bible-text-inserter/readme.md

 It searches through the supplied text for bible references and replaces these references with the corresponding bible text, formatted.

 It still needs a lot of work, though.
-This only works with the KJV and really needs to be optimised.
+This only works with the KJV, it really needs to be optimised and the UI has to be worked on.

 ## Resources Used